Perspective | Toppling more statues isn’t working when there’s other work to be done

 Maybe in their own minds.
 To many other Americans, it looked like a tantrum and a gift to anyone unsold on their cause.

-And the recipient of that gift — President Donald Trump.
-He is now in on the spectacle, and no one knows spectacle better than the reality show president.
+And the recipient of that gift — President Trump.
+He is now in on the spectacle, and no one knows spectacle better than the reality-show president.
 He is tweeting out his indignation in the name of old Pike, insisting that his statue be re-erected.
-He is calling in the National Guard protect Andrew Jackson.
+He is calling in the National Guard to protect Andrew Jackson.

 Sure, there is plenty of quarrel with the iconic statue to the slaveholder and Native American-slaughterer in Lafayette Square, the one that protesters tried unsuccessfully to topple.

-And anyone who has ever walked a dog or ran with a child in Lincoln Park on Capitol Hill, as I’ve done for 20 years, is disturbed by the enslaved man on his knees at the feet of President Abraham Lincoln depicted in the Emancipation statue there.
+And anyone who has ever walked a dog or ran with a child in Lincoln Park on Capitol Hill, as I’ve done for 20 years, is disturbed by the enslaved man on his knees at the feet of Abraham Lincoln depicted in the Emancipation Memorial statue there.

 D.C.
 Del.
 Eleanor Holmes Norton has called for the removal of both the Jackson and Emancipation statues.